egujito/flight-forge/README.md

 Flight Forge is designed with a modular, object-oriented workflow (inspired by RocketPY).
 You build the rocket subsystem by subsystem.

 1. Environment: Define the atmosphere (wind and density profiles).
 2. Motor: Load thrust curves (CSV) and define fuel properties (mass, burn time).
+Must then be added to the Rocket.
 3. Rocket: Define the rocket diameter, ($C_d$ vs Mach from CSV) and dry mass.
-4. Parachutes: Attach recovery devices to the Rocket object.
+4. Parachutes: Attach recovery devices to the Rocket object, defining the $cd_s$ ($C_d * A_p)$)
-5.  **Simulation**: combine all objects into the engine. **Note:** The simulation runs immediately upon initialization of this class.
+5.  **Simulation**: combine all objects into the engine.
+And define the launch rail length, inclination and heading.

+⚠️ The simulation runs immediately upon initialization of this class.

 -----